-&lt;sup>19The Turkish lira lost 28% of its value upon floating on February 22, 2001.
+18 The Turkish lira lost 28% of its value upon floating on February 22, 2001.
 A first devaluation of the Argentine peso by 29% occurred in January 2002, and the subsequent abandoning of its peg implied another 75% value loss with respect to the U.S. dollar in a matter of months.
-I also note that the risk of exchange rate controls for both countries make their stocks problematic investments for global arbitrage strategies.
+I also note that the risk of exchange rate controls for both countries makes their stocks problematic investments for global arbitrage strategies.